 #3: Slum Upgrading

-Here is a sobering statistic: in developing countries, 1 in 3 urban residents live in slums.
-Let that sink in.
-Many governments receive pressure to beautify their cities, creating an economy in which the price of land has increased drastically.
-More and more, the poor are being forcibly evicted and pushed to the edge of cities to unplanned and poorly serviced areas.
-Thus, an increasing number of people have no choice but to move into illegal or informal land markets.
-In many scenarios, upgrading strategies, rather than eviction, can show promise.
-Slum upgrading is the practice of improving slums through a variety of infrastructure investments.
-In many cases, slum upgrading has demonstrated its potential to reduce poverty and allow people to access both dignity and a safe place to live.
+Slum upgrading is the practice of improving slums through a variety of infrastucture investments.
+Many governments recieve pressure to beautify their cities, creating an economy in which the price of land has increased drastically.
+Communities living in informal settlements are being forcibly evicted and pushed to the edge of cities to unplanned and poorly serviced areas, resulting in the growth of informal settlements.
+In many scenarios, upgrading strategies, rather than eviction, has demonstrated its potential to reduce poverty and allow people to receive basic services.

 #4: Disaster Resilience

-In the past century, the number of disasters has steadily grown to nearly 400 a year.
-After a disaster, tenure problems may arise due to lost records, inheritance issues due to deaths, and a heightened sense of danger of losing homes or land.
-Disaster resilience is important for improving and maintaining decent housing conditions when disasters suddenly degrade or destroy housing.
-Through integrating disaster resilience, communities can tackle predictable disasters and better cope with the increasing impacts of climate change.
+After a disaster, tenure problems may include a heightened danger of losing a home or land, land grabbing, loss of records, and inheritance issues because of deaths.
+Disaster resilience is important for improving and maintaining decent housing conditions when disasters suddenly damage or destroy housing.
+Through integrating disaster resilient strategies, communities can tackle predictable disasters and better cope with the increasing impacts of climate change.
 Disaster resilience is important to incorporate into housing before a disaster strikes, as reducing vulnerabilities can mitigate against potential damage to people, housing and infrastructure.
-It is a critical consideration if we want to curb the number of people worldwide with inadequate housing.